 To learn more about the Paragon Xpress E12A and other Xpress kilns, use the xpress link below the menu bar near the top of the page, then use the shop link.
 Prices include comprehensive instructions, a pro shelf kit, and UK VAT.

 |A PREVIEW OF THE PARAGON KM18T||A KNIFE-MAKING AND HEAT-TREATING KILN|

 The Paragon KM18T is a 1290°C, rectangular, front-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 Choose Paragon black, or customised berry, blue, black, navy, pink, purple, or turquoise

-There are seven similar versions: the KM-14T, KM-18T, KM-18T XL, KM-24T, KM-24T XL, KM-36T, and KM-45T, in ascending order of firing chamber depth, the number being the approximate interior depth in inches.
+The KM18T is just one of the KM series kilns: the KM-14T, KM-18T, KM-18T XL, KM-24T, KM-24T XL, KM-36T, and KM-45T, in ascending order of firing chamber depth, the number being the approximate interior depth in inches.
 The KM-18T XL and KM-24T XL are twice as wide as the KM-18T and KM-24T.
 In the US, the XL kilns are called double-barrel.

 To learn more about the Paragon KM18T and other KM kilns, use the km link below the menu bar near the top of the page, then use the shop link.
 Prices include comprehensive instructions, a heat-treating guide, and UK VAT.

 |A PREVIEW OF THE PARAGON FUSION CS16D||A GLASS KILN|

 The Paragon Fusion CS16D is a 925°C, square, top-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 In Paragon blue, or customised berry, black, navy, pink, purple, or turquoise.